Python Constructs & Modules

 Policy Enforcement & Drift Detection Gates

 Map CI/CD stages to explicit validation gates.
 Run linters and type checkers first.
 Execute unit tests against isolated stacks.
-Run cdktf diff for plan validation.
+Run cdktf diff (which invokes terraform plan) for plan validation.

 CLI: pytest -v --tb=short tests/ runs the test suite with strict failure boundaries.
 Combine with mypy and ruff for static analysis.